LinkedIn

 Hightech Agenda Bavaria

-The Hightech Agenda Bavaria forms a major advancement in innovation with an investment of approximately 5.5 billion euro, which is one-of-a-kind in Germany.
-The initiative invests in the brightest minds and aims to create and maintain 3,800 positions across Bavarian universities.
-Among these positions, 1,000 new professorships will be established in key future fields such as artificial intelligence, clean tech and aerospace.
+The Hightech Agenda Bavaria is a major step forward for innovation: the initiative comprising approximately €5.5 billion of investment and is utterly unique in Germany.
+It invests in the brightest minds and aims to create and maintain 3,800 positions across Bavarian universities.
+This includes establishing 1,000 new professorships in key fields for the future, such as artificial intelligence, cleantech and aerospace.

 Milestones